RDFLib/OWL-RL/README.md

 - ./doc: (epydoc) documentation of the classes and functions

-The package requires Python version 2.7 or higher; it depends on [RDFLib](https://github.com/RDFLib); version 4 or higher is required.
-It has not been tested on Python 3.
+The package requires Python version 3.5 or higher; it depends on [RDFLib](https://github.com/RDFLib); version 4.2.2 or higher is required.
+If you need the python 2.7.x compatible version, see the @/py2 branch in this repository.

 For the details on RDFS, see the [RDF Semantics Specification](http://www.w3.org/TR/rdf11-mt/); for OWL 2 RL, see the [OWL 2 Profile specification](http://www.w3.org/TR/owl2-profiles/#Reasoning_in_OWL_2_RL_and_RDF_Graphs_using_Rules)

 ## Release notes (starting from version 3)

-### Version 4
+### Version 4/5

-This is a major release: the package has been updated to Python 2.7 and RDFLib 4.
+This is a major release: the package has been updated to Python 2.7 and RDFLib 4 (and to Python 3.5 in v5.0.0).

 Some important changes:

 - The local parser and serializer implementations have been removed; the package relies fully on RDFLib
 - If the extra JSON-LD parser and serializer is available, that format may also be used both for input and output